anhpt379/waskr/docs/source/web_interface.rst

 First run
 -----------
-Once you have started the web server with your desired configurations (see :ref:`server`) you will need to login as the ``web_user`` you have configured in your INI file (this greatly differs from earlier versions of waskr where you needed to add/remove users via the command line).
+Once you have started the web server with your desired configurations (see :ref:`server`) you will need to login as the ``web_password`` you have configured in your INI file (this greatly differs from earlier versions of waskr where you needed to add/remove users via the command line).

 If you haven't added such a user in your configuration file it is tribial to do so::

-    waskr.web.user = user@example.com
+    waskr.web.password = user@example.com

 .. warning::
     This **DOES NOT** provide a secure interface.
 Adding your email is just a deterrent for